Australian Breastfeeding Association has been around a long time, and has lots of wonderful people in the field to help mothers with breastfeeding.

 Lactation Consultant can provide home visits or clinic appointments, between 8am and 6pm 7 days a week.
 Phone 0467 580 902 .

-- It isn't always easy at first, but with practice and even assistance if needed, it usually becomes easy, and the effort is worth it, short-term and long-term.
+• It isn't always easy at first, but with practice and even assistance if needed, it usually becomes easy, and the effort is worth it, short-term and long-term.
+If you need help, please reach out and find help.

-- Be really well supported, around you in your chair/bed, and between you and the baby.
-This way you can relax completely.
+• Be really well supported, with pillows/cushions etc around you in your chair, and under the newborn baby if on your lap.
+This way you can rest your shoulders and relax completely.

-4. Why Breast-feed?
+5. Why Breastfeed?
 Is it really worth the effort?

 Some wise words from Cochrane Australia